datownia/datowniasdk/README.md

 All API’s are RESTful and use common API practices such as offset and limit parameters for paging.

-All API’s use OAuth 2 for authentication purposes and will require OAuth 2 client integration to be used when calling the API.
-Authentication keys are required to verify each API call, these will be provided when registering an approved application.
+All API’s use either OAuth2 or HTTP basic authentication.
+Authentication keys are required to verify API calls, these will be provided when registering an approved application.

 Each application requires only one set of keys and those will cover all the API’s that have been